(All fields required)

 Lisa M. Vaughn, PhD

-Lisa M. Vaughn, PhD is Associate Professor of Pediatrics at University of Cincinnati College of Medicine / Cincinnati Children's Hospital Medical Center.
+is a professor of pediatrics at University of Cincinnati College of Medicine / Cincinnati Children's Hospital Medical Center.
 She shares her time between General and Community Pediatrics and the Department of Education and Training.
-She was previously Associate Professor of Psychology at Brenau University where she was Chair of the Psychology Department from 2000-2005.
+She was previously associate professor of psychology at Brenau University where she was chair of the Psychology Department from 2000-2005.

 BS: University of Tennessee at Chattanooga, Chattanooga, TN, 1993.